php-dev-br/laravel-doc-pt-br/eloquent.md

     $flight->restore();

-You may also use the `restore` method in a query to quickly restore multiple models.
-Again, like other "mass" operations, this will not fire any model events for the models that are restored:
+You may also use the `restore` method in a query to quickly restore multiple models:

     App\Flight::withTrashed()
             ->where('airline_id', 1)